 - We are developing a proactive 'everyday' curriculum as well as specific lessons to explore skin colours and cultures (eg different food in lunch boxes) from the start of reception.
 The use of persona dolls to support multi-cultural understanding in our youngest children is being trialled as part of this - To increase representation of skin colours and cultures in our school.
-This includes curriculum developments (every subject co-ordinator's impact log plans will include diversity within their curriculum area) and every day learning and teaching practice (eg resources; worksheets; PowerPoint images; displays).
+This includes curriculum developments (every subject leader's impact log plans will include diversity within their curriculum area) and every day learning and teaching practice (eg resources; worksheets; PowerPoint images; displays) see our Equalities Everyday Practice Guide and our Race Equality Education Action Plan (April 2021)

-Religious or Belief Equality at Roundwood Primary
+Religious or Belief Equality at Roundwood primary

 - We value the diversity of religious belief and other philosophical beliefs (eg humanism) within our local and wider community.
-We also respect the right to have no religion or belief. - We believe that religious/belief education plays an important role in helping to keep our community a tolerant and inclusive place in which to live - Our Religious Education curriculum gives young people the opportunity to develop an understanding of their own and other people's beliefs and therefore helps young people live in a diverse society - We regularly invite representatives from different faiths communities to speak in our RE lessons.
-Children also make regular visits to different places of worship within our community Our assemblies programme includes exploration of important ideas and stories from different faiths - Children are encouraged to ask questions and explore the big ideas raised in stories from a range of faiths within our Philosophy for Children (P4C) lessons - We respect the right of families to celebrate key religious festivals and authorise absences accordingly - We respect the religious wishes of families regarding participation in school celebrations (for example Christmas performances)
+We also respect the right to have no religion or helief - We believe that religious/belief education plays an important role in helping to keep our community a tolerant and inclusive place in which to live - How do we value all the children's beliefs and help children with different beliefs get on well together? - Our Religious Education curriculum gives young people the opportunity to develop an understanding of their own and other people's beliefs and therefore helps young people live in a diverse society - We regularly invite representatives from different faiths communities to speak in our RE lessons.
+Children also make regular visits to different places of worship within our community - Our assemblies programme includes exploration of important ideas and stories from different faiths - Children are encouraged to ask questions and explore the big ideas raised in stories from a range of faiths within our Philosophy for Children (P4C) lessons.
+We use language carefully and have an agreed Language Code.
+For example: we don't refer to 'Christian names'; we use BCE (Before Common Era) /CE (Common Era) alongside BC/AD; we would always say "some people believe" - We respect the right of families to celebrate key religious festivals and authorise absences accordingly

-Put-downs related to belief or religion are never tolerated
+• Put-downs related to belief or religion are never tolerated